Munawar Faruqui obvious target for Hindu groups who seek to stifle dissent: Global Indian diaspora

 The comedian remains in jail since January 1, despite police admitting they have no evidence that he insulted Hindu deities.

-A joint initiative of the global Indian diaspora on Tuesday criticised the arrest of comedian Munawar Faruqui for allegedly insulting Hindu deities during a show, despite police admitting they have no evidence.
+A joint initiative of the global Indian diaspora on Tuesday criticised the arrest of comedian Munawar Faruqui for allegedly insulting Hindu deities during a show, despite the police admitting they have no evidence.

-The comedian remains in jail since January 1, having thrice been denied bail by the courts.
+The comedian remains in jail since January 1, having been denied bail thrice by the courts.

 “Faruqui’s arrest is part of a longer trend of artists, activists, and religious minorities coming under attack from the Hindu right and the Hindu nationalist BJP-led government of India,” Reclaiming India said.
 “As a young, outspoken Muslim comedian, Faruqui is an obvious target for Hindu nationalist groups, who have sought to stifle any form of dissent in today’s India.”